Olivier Nottellet

 In addition

-Text produced by Documents d’artistes Auvergne-Rhône-Alpes with the support of Fondation de l’Olivier, 2023
+Text produced by Documents d’artistes Auvergne-Rhône-Alpes with the support of the Fondation de l’Olivier, 2023

 Author's biography